AbanoubPhelopos/LinQ/README.md

   - Calculating total stock value by category.
   - Identifying the most expensive product in each category.

-- **`Queries`**: Provides solutions to common LINQ queries, such as:
+- **`Queries`**: Provides solutions to common LINQ queries which solve during the session, such as:

-  - Finding out-of-stock products.
-  - Filtering products based on stock and price.
+1. Find all products that are out of stock.
+2. Find all products that are in stock and cost more than 3.00 per unit and its price more than 15 $.
-  - Sorting products by name or category.
+3. Sort a list of products by name
-  - Grouping products by category and calculating counts or sums.
+4. Sort a list of products by category then for the same category sort by price
+5. Return a sequence of just the names of a list of products.
+6. Return the first product whose Price > 1000, unless there is no match, in which case null is
+7. Return a list of categories and how many products each has
+8. Get the total units in stock for each product category.
+9. Find the unique Category names from Product List
+10. Get the first 3 Products with Price more than 80

 ### 2. **Console Application**
 #### **TestCode**